Handmade Rakhi is the best way to show affection for your brother. Know with us how to make Rakhi at home.

 Handcrafted or Handmade Rakhi

-- A silk thread reel (color of your choice, preferably red or green)
+- A silk thread reel (colour of your choice, preferably red or green)

-- A cotton thread reel (matching to the silk reel color)
+- A cotton thread reel (matching to the silk reel colour)

 - Toothbrush (an old one)